cpetrich/rawdatx/README.rst

 #######

-rawdatx is a Python 2.7, 3.4, 3.5 converter that generates Excel xlsx files from for Campbell Scientific TOA5 data logger files produced by LoggerNet.
+rawdatx is a Python 2.7, 3.4, 3.5 converter that generates Excel xlsx files from TOA5 comma-separated text files produced by Campbell Scientific LoggerNet.
 Sensor input, processing instructions, and output structure are specified in a single XML Definition File that also serves as documentation.